Best Lipsticks for Older Women That Don’t Feather

 See Also:

-Prime the canvas with Best Foundation for Dry Skin or Best Foundation for Oily Skin depending on your base.
-For finishing spray and all-day wear, read our Urban Decay All Nighter Setting Spray Review, then compare sheer formulas in the Clinique Almost Lipstick Review.
+Prime your base with Best Foundation for Dry Skin or Best Foundation for Oily Skin, depending on your skin type.
+For a reliable finishing spray, see our Urban Decay All Nighter Setting Spray Review, and for more on sheer, easy lip color, read the Clinique Almost Lipstick Review.

 What lipstick finish is most flattering on mature lips?

-Cream, satin, and balm-shine.
-They reflect light, soften texture, and are more forgiving than true mattes.
+Cream, satin, and balm-shine finishes are usually the most flattering.
+They reflect light, soften the look of texture, and tend to be more forgiving than traditional mattes.

 Can I still wear red lipstick?

-Absolutely.
-Choose a comfortable cream in a blue-based red for a brightening effect.
-Keep the rest of your makeup simple and line the lips to prevent feathering.
+Yes.
+A comfortable cream lipstick in a blue-based red can look especially brightening.
+For the cleanest look, keep the rest of your makeup simple and use a liner to help prevent feathering.

 My lip lines are deep.
 What can I do besides liner?

-Try a clear wax liner or a lip primer around the border.
-Apply thin layers of lipstick, blot between coats, and avoid heavy liquid mattes that can crack.
+Try a clear wax liner or a lip primer around the edges to help create a barrier.
+Stick with thin layers of lipstick, blot between coats, and avoid very drying liquid mattes that can settle and crack.

 Are long-wear liquid lipsticks a no-go?